Travelling New Zealand In 2019: Everything You Need To Know

 You’re sure to be squealing with laughter as you soar down bubbling rapids on a rafting adventure; go hard on the white-water rafting of the highest commercially raft-able waterfall in New Zealand on the Kaituna river.
 Or head underground on a black water rafting adventure on tubes to take an alternative look at the famous Waitomo cave glow worms.

 Where: Waitomo, Rotorua

 Ever fancied throwing yourself out of a plane?
 With some of the best views in the world beneath you, experiencing an exhilarating ride as you freefall from 15,000ft with lakes and mountains below is a once in a lifetime moment.
-It’s not to be missed on your New Zealand adventure.
+And it’s not to be missed on your New Zealand adventure.

 Where: Taupo, Queenstown

 How about throwing yourself off a bridge attached to a bungy cord?
 New Zealand is not only home to the leading bungy company in the world A.J Hackett, but it’s also got a fair few on offer to suit your adrenalin junkie needs.
 Choose from a mellow 40m drop all the way to the country’s highest at 134m.

 If you don’t fancy throwing yourself out of a plane or off a bridge, here’s something a little different that’ll get your heart pumping.
 Hold on tight as you zoom at high speed across the water’s surface, getting lost in rivers and canyons on a jet boating adventure!